btellstrom/DD2480_group_19_CI/README.md

 ```Python
 $ python3 -m unittest discover src/test/
 ```
-## Unittesting of compilation/syntax checking and testing
+## Implementation and unittesting of compilation/syntax checking and testing
+Compilation/syntax checking and testing is handled by the repo_tester() function. repo_tester() takes a parsed json formatted push event as dictionary and uses the information contained in it to 1. clone the repo, 2. switch to the correct branch, 3. execute ci.sh, 4. remove the cloned repo, before finally returning the result of step 3 (0, 1 or 2).
+If ci.sh is malformed or nonexistant, repo_tester() returns -1.

 The actual compilation/syntax check and the execution of tests is itself not unittested, as this is up to the user to define in their own ci.sh script.
 We do however test that the part of our code reponsible for executing ci.sh, namely repo_tester.py, behaves consistently and correctly even for malformed repos, and that the cloned repo is removed every time.
 For this, we have a collection of example JSON push events for another repo, called `demo_repo`.

-## Unittesting of notifications
+## Implementation and unittesting of notifications
 The notifications feature is tested in `test_notify.py`.
 It makes sure that the function `update_status` produces a url of the correct format when readin JSON data from a push event.
 A correct formatted url is one that can be used to send a POST request to the GitHub API.
 We also test that the resulting POST request will